pivotal/docs-tap/supply-chain/development/how-to/discover-workloads.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-In this topic, you will:
+This topic describes how to:

 - Find the kinds of Workloads you can use
-- Create a Workload
+- Create and delete a Workload
 - Observe runs of your workloads

 ## Find the kinds of Workloads you can use